-To review, giving effective feedback should include a data point, impact statement, and question.
-Here are some examples of that formula.
+To review, once you have buy-in, giving effective feedback should include a data point, impact statement, and question.
+Here are some examples of that formula:

 Giving feedback might be awkward and challenging at first.
-However, the more comfortable you become with it, the more you and your teammates will improve your work process and communicate challenges out in the open.
+However, the more you practice, the more comfortable it will become, and the more you and your teammates will improve your work process and communicate challenges out in the open.

 "If giving critical feedback feels too scary, first get good at giving high-quality positive feedback.
 Not only will you skill up, you'll also make others feel appreciated," said Tania.